alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 - whether the current user is VIP
 - … and also there's a correlation ID for logging

-Some values come from the boundary of the system on each request (time, current user, locale, correlation id, logger).
+Some values come from the boundary of the system on each request (time, current user, locale, correlation ID, logger).
 In typical C# code, these get passed as arguments, pulled from ambient context, or injected via DI.

 Here, we'll model them as a single immutable environment (`PricingEnv`), build a `Reader<PricingEnv, T>` pipeline, then run it once at the boundary by supplying the environment.